-Alphabet today announced Q1 2021 earnings with $55.3 billion in revenue.
-These numbers range from January to March, and reflect an increasing return to normal in some industries.
+Alphabet today announced Q1 2022 earnings with $68.01 billion in revenue.
+These numbers range from January to March, and kick off the company’s fiscal year.

 Sundar Pichai, CEO of Google and Alphabet

 “We are pleased with Q1 revenue growth of 23% year over year.
 We continue to make considered investments in Capex, R&D and talent to support long-term value creation for all stakeholders.”

 Alphabet also announced a $70 billion stock buyback of Class A and Class C shares.

 In Q1 2022, YouTube ad revenue was $6.87 billion (versus $6 billion a year ago), while Cloud reported $5.82 billion (compared to $4.05 billion in Q1 2021).

 “Google other revenues” — which includes hardware, Play Store, and non-advertising YouTube revenues — reported $6.82 billion, compared to $6.49 billion the same quarter last year.

 “Other Bets” continues to lose money.
 However, it surprisingly reported $440 million revenue from $198 million in Q1 of 2021.
 However, it lost $1.16 billion compared to $1.15 billion in the same quarter of last year.